Rhoban/onshape-to-robot/docs/source/config.rst

 Specifies a file with XML content that is inserted into the URDF/SDF at the end of the file.
 Useful to add things that can't be modelled in onshape, e.g. simulated sensors.

-``connectWithFixedLinks``
+``useFixedLinks``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-*optional, default: true*
+*optional, default: false*

-When part is not in any joint (orphan), onshape-to-robot tries to merge it with the most
-relevant part of the robot, first checking for existing mates, and then finally connecting it to the trunk.
-This
-option defined wether it will be merged or attached to that part with a ``fixed`` joint.
+With this option, visual parts will be added through fixed links to each part of the robot.
+Mostly, this feature
+is a hack to keep colors properly for rendering in PyBullet (see https://github.com/bulletphysics/bullet3/issues/2650).

 ``mergeSTLs``
 ~~~~~~~~~~~~~